-The security camera also needs to be mounted correctly, and for some people that means not drilling any holes in anything.
+The security camera also needs to be mounted correctly, and for some people that can mean not drilling holes in anything.

-Whether they’re renting and can’t, or they simply don’t want to, there are other choices they can make to get a security camera mounted and not have holes in the walls.
-By choosing a different way to mount the camera they may have to be a bit more creative, but they can certainly get the camera mounted to where they can feel safe and protected.
+Whether you’re renting and can’t drill holes due to an apartment policy, or you simply don’t want to, there are other choices you can make to get a security camera mounted without having holes in the walls.
+By choosing a different way to mount the camera you may have to be a bit more creative.
+However you can certainly get the camera mounted to where they can feel safe and protected.

 Height and Placement Both Matter

-With a home security system, the security cameras are very important.
+Security cameras play a fundamental role in your home security system.
 They’re needed to see if someone is in the house or around the outside of it where they don’t belong, and the height of the camera as well as the placement are both important.
 If the camera is mounted too high it’s not going to get a good, clear picture that the homeowner will need.
-Too low, and it’s very obvious and easy for someone to remove or damage.
+Mounting the camera too low can make it very easy for someone to remove or damage the device.
 Rather than take those kinds of risks, a homeowner should use the proper means to get the camera mounted where it should be.